codeigniter4/CodeIgniter4/tests/README.md

 ln -s ./vendor/bin/phpunit ./phpunit
 ```

-You also need to install [XDebug](https://xdebug.org/docs/install) in order
+You also need to install [Xdebug](https://xdebug.org/docs/install) in order
 for code coverage to be calculated successfully.
-After installing `XDebug`, you must add `xdebug.mode=coverage` in the **php.ini** file to enable code coverage.
+After installing `Xdebug`, you must
+add `xdebug.mode=coverage` in the **php.ini** file to enable code coverage.

 ## Setting Up